-This report has attempted to capture all the pieces of this process and the vastness of young feminist knowledge and experience.
-It goes beyond a participatory funding toolkit and instead dives deep into self-reflection about the politics, principles, and values of our participatory grantmaking practice.
-As part of our accountability to the community, we want to share more about different parts of the process, who is involved and what internal challenges and limitations emerge.
-All people who wrote, created and shared their experience in this report are feminist activists from the Global South and East.
+This report attempts to capture all the pieces of FRIDA's participatory grantmaking process and the vastness of young feminist knowledge and experience.
+It goes beyond a participatory funding toolkit and instead dives deep into selfreflection about the politics, principles, and values that are built into this participatory grantmaking practice.
+As part of our accountability to the young feminist movements, we are sharing in more detail about the mechanism behind this model, its benefits as well as challenges and limitations.

+All people involved in creation of this report are feminist activists from the Global South and East.
 We hope to not only shift the power dynamics surrounding funding decisions, but also to decentralize narratives about who holds knowledge about and solutions for transformative community participatory practices.
 This report is dedicated to all young feminist collectives that have ever applied to FRIDA, supported their peers with their time and presence and trusted us to facilitate this process.
-The learnings will guide FRIDA's feminist participatory grantmaking practice to resource young feminist organizing, wellbeing and connections.
+These learnings will guide FRIDA's feminist participatory grantmaking practice to resource young feminist organizing, wellbeing and connections and we will continue to report to the young feminist movements about how we implement them.